dlang/DIPs/PROCEDURE.md

 When a postponed or abandoned DIP is revived, the DIP Manager will consult with the POC to determine if the DIP may continue the DIP process from the stage at which the label was applied, if it should move to an earlier stage, or if it should be completely rewritten and resubmitted as a new DIP.

+A DIP's status may be set to `Superseded` at any stage in the DIP process to indicate that the proposal was made obsolete, e.g. by the acceptance of an alternative proposal, the implementation of a feature similar to that proposed by the DIP, etc. Superseded DIPs may not be revived without the consent of the language maintainers.

 [DIP Repository]: https://github.com/dlang/DIPs
 [D Forums]: https://forum.dlang.org/